bit-tasks/init/README.md

 ## Docker Support
 You can use the official bit docker image to execute the `bit-tasks/init@v1` task.
 This saves the time that used to install bit inside the init task.
-You need to run the container as `root` by adding the `options: --user root` flag and creating an additional step to do the workspace mapping for custom tasks (e.g `bit-tasks/init@v1`) to work inside the container.
+You need to add an additional step to create a symlink to run `bit-tasks` inside the container.

 ```yaml
 name: Test Bit Init with Docker